-Current Status

 Internationally: Europe leads with multiple commercial solutions (Seleggt/Respeggt, In Ovo, AAT, etc. at scale).
 The US is starting (NestFresh 2024).
 Developing countries are slower; much of Asia and Latin America still rely on manual methods.

 India: No large-scale in-ovo or automated sexing is in place.
 Hatcheries use vent and feather methods.
 No laws yet ban chick culling, though animal welfare groups are raising the issue.
 According to reports, some Indian states have mandated that in-ovo sexing “should be used once available”.
 Research on molecular and imaging sexing has been done in Indian institutes, but practical adoption awaits cost-effective technology.